-For nearly 25 years Racine Friendship Clubhouse, Inc. has been dedicated to assisting people with serious mental illnesses (SMI) such as bipolar disorder, schizophrenia, anxiety, and depression achieve their social, educational, and vocational goals.
+For over 25 years Racine Friendship Clubhouse, Inc. has been dedicated to assisting people with serious mental illnesses (SMI) such as bipolar disorder, schizophrenia, anxiety, and depression achieve their social, educational, and vocational goals.
 This unique program is structured based on the Clubhouse model of psycho-social rehabilitation including the Work-ordered Day where participants naturally engage in a working community of peers.
 Symptoms caused by SMI can include paranoia, hallucinations, delusions, anxiety, and severe depression leading individuals to withdraw from society and isolate.
 The Clubhouse disrupts that negative trajectory by providing a safe environment, supportive relationships and soft skill education to help individuals with serious mental illness move forward and have meaningful lives with purpose.
 We believe that our members (often referred to as clients or patients in other settings) are partners in their own recovery, rather than merely the passive recipients of treatment.

 Through the Work-ordered Day, members have the opportunity to shape the future.
 All activities and meals are decided on and carried out by the members with assistance from the staff.
 Members choose work departments they volunteer in and staff members they work with.
 Participation in this peer led program leads to increased overall health and well-being, resulting in reduced incidence of relapse and better maintenance of symptoms.